leios/gpu-handbook/src/content/intro.md

 Another great question!

-This book is specifically written for students who want to use the GPU for more general applications (like large-scale simulations).
+This book is specifically written for students who want to use their GPU for more general applications (like large-scale simulations).
 If you are reading this book with the hopes of building a game or rendering engine, it might be better for you to look elsewhere (maybe into guides for Vulkan or OpenGL).

 That said...